-The Eagle Mine located 30 miles north of Marquette was the first sulfide mine to be permitted in Michigan, despite being beside the Yellow Dog and Salmon Trout rivers, and only 10 miles from Lake Superior.
+The Eagle Mine, 30 miles north of Marquette, was the first sulfide mine to be permitted in Michigan.
+The orebody is located underneath the headwaters of the Salmon Trout River, Eagle Mine’s facility is adjacent to the Yellow Dog River watershed, and only 10 miles uphill from Lake Superior.

 The Eagle Mine is hazardous and risky from economic, environmental, and safety perspectives:

 - The Eagle Mine threatens fish populations and recreational fishing, including the unique coaster brook trout.

 - The Eagle Mine was illegally and fraudulently permitted by the State of Michigan Department of Environmental Quality, the agency charged by the Environmental Protection Agency to regulate the mine.